Chart Color Schemes

 East Melbourne features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households constitute 49.9% of all households, including 9.6% couples with children, 35.5% couples without children, and 3.3% single parent families.
-Non-family households account for the remaining 50.1%, with lone person households at 43.1% and group households comprising 7.1%.
-The median household size is 1.8 people, aligning with the Greater Melbourne average.
+Family households constitute 49.9% of all households, including 9.6% that are couples with children, 35.5% that are couples without children, and 3.3% that are single parent families.
+Non-family households make up the remaining 50.1%, with lone person households at 43.1% and group households comprising 7.1% of the total.
+The median household size is 1.8 people, which aligns with the Greater Melbourne average.

 Frequently Asked Questions - Households